cooperlab/RegionProposal/README.md

 #API Documentation

-The Cell Recurrent Attention Model (Cell-RAM) API is implemented using Theano XXX and provides tools for defining and training a recurrent model using the algorithm REINFORCE (ref).
+The Cell Recurrent Attention Model (Cell-RAM) API is implemented using Theano 0.8.2 and provides tools for defining and training a recurrent model using the algorithm REINFORCE (ref).

 ```